sathomas/jsDataV.is/src/text/ch3/05-click-events.md

     });
 ```

 Now that we're set up to receive `sparklineClick` events, we can write the code to respond to them.
 For our example, let's reveal a detailed financial analysis widget.
-Many web services, including Yahoo and Google, have similar widgets, but we'll use one from [TradingView](https://www.tradingview.com/widget/).
+Many web services, including Yahoo! and Google, have similar widgets, but we'll use one from [TradingView](https://www.tradingview.com/widget/).
 As is typical, TradingView provides code for the widget as an <span class="smcp">HTML</span> `<iframe>`.
 We can wrap that `<iframe>` in our own `<div>` and place it immediately after the chart.
 We set a `display` property of `none` so that the contents are initially hidden.
-(The snippet below omits the details of the `<iframe>` element for clarity.)
+(The following snippet omits the details of the `<iframe>` element for clarity.)

 ``` {.html .numberLines}
 <div id="stock"></div>